act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 ## Accessibility Support

-_No accessibility support issues known._
+_There are no accessibility support issues known._

 ## Background